Patient's Query

 Welcome back to icliniq.com.

 It can be a nasal polyp or sinusitis with nasal deviation and congestion.
 This can be confirmed only on examination and investigation.
-The nasal spray should be continued for at least two weeks, after that decrease the frequency to once daily and take for another week.
-This spray will decongest nasal mucosa and will aid in surgery too if required.
-The oral decongestants should be stopped after a week and replaced with anti-allergic for another week.
-Do not stop the medicines suddenly, as the symptoms may revert.
-As you are taking decongestants, please avoid alcohol.
-Medicines need to be stopped 48 hours prior to consuming alcohol.
+The nasal spray should be continued for at least 2 weeks; after that, decrease the frequency to once daily and continue for another week.
+This spray will decongest the nasal mucosa and will aid in surgery, too, if required.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!